Put these 8 Southern music festivals on your radar

 highwaterfest.com

 If you’re not already on the High Water train, it’s probably too late.
 Well, maybe not.
 The Shovels & Rope-curated fest sold out soon after tickets went on sale, but if you’re as desperate as we are to see the Shins, Charles Bradley, JD McPherson, Lucius, and more all on one bill, you’re probably closely monitoring Craigslist as we speak.
-Best of luck with that (hey, good things can happen on Craigslist).
-And not only does High Water have a drool-worthy bill, it also celebrates Charleston’s culinary and craft beer scene with experiences like Low Tide Social, a 6 p.m. launch party with a Lowcountry boil from the Smoking Pot and songs from Lucinda Williams, Langhornre Slim, and Charleston’s own Ranky Tanky (tickets still available); Pass the Peas, a brunch series featuring Holy City chefs (sold out); and The Porch, which is just that — a porch on which to sit back and sip on local libations in-between shows.
+Best of luck with that (hey, good things can

+happen on Craigslist).
+And not only does High Water have a drool-worthy bill, it also celebrates Charleston’s culinary and craft beer scene with experiences like Low Tide Social, a 6 p.m. launch party with a Lowcountry boil from the Smoking Pot and songs from Lucinda Williams, Langhornre Slim, and Charleston’s own Ranky Tanky (tickets still available here

+); Pass the Peas, a brunch series featuring Holy City chefs (sold out); and The Porch, which is just that — a porch on which to sit back and sip on local libations in-between shows.
 Featured brewers on the Porch are Holy City Brewing, Two Blokes Brewing, Coast Brewing, Cooper River Brewing, Frothy Beard Brewing, Palmetto Brewery, Revelry Brewing, Lo-Fi Brewing, and Lagunitas Brewing Company.
 Oh, and besides ShoRo there are several Charleston acts (or Charleston-connected ones) sharing stages with the likes of the Avett Brothers, like INDIANOLA, Slow Runner, Jump, Little Children, and the Shrimp Records Family Band.
 If you make it out to the fest, come say hi — we’ll be the ones bowing down to Cary Ann Hearst and Michael Trent in thanks for bringing such a high-quality festival (better than Shaky Knees and Bonnaroo, in our humble opinion) to our fair city.

 7. Summer Shindig